dakrone/cheshire/README.md

     clojure printer/reader w/ print-dup    11.17
     clojure-json                           20.42

 Cheshire is right up there with clj-json.
+Benchmarks for custom encoding coming soon.

+## Known Issues
+- The custom encoder tests don't pass on clojure 1.3, this is due to the way clojure handles large numbers and floats, however json is actually being written correctly, so this failure can be ignored

 ## Future Ideas/TODOs
-- move away from using Java entirely, use Protocols for the encoder (in progress, see custom.clj)
+- <del>move away from using Java entirely, use Protocols for the custom encoder</del> (see custom.clj)
-- allow custom encoders (in progress, see custom.clj)
+- <del>allow custom encoders</del> (see custom.clj)
+- make it as fast as possible

 ## License
 Release under the MIT license.
 See LICENSE for the full license.